devonSA/resume/README.md

 - Generated weekly, monthly and quarterly reports for internal and external partners.
 - Led data audit of replatforming process.
 - Responsible for implementing event based analytic framework.
-- Conducted regular data-driven testing of site security and general bug discovery
+- Conducted regular data-driven testing of site security and general bug discovery.

 ---